Jonathan Montgomery

 Sir Jonathan Robert Montgomery is a British legal scholar who specialises in health care law.
-He is Professor of Health Care Law at University College London.
+He is Professor of Health Care Law at UCL Faculty of Laws.

-Professor Montgomery was chair of the Nuffield Council on Bioethics, the leading UK bioethics committee, from 2012 to 2017.
-He was appointed Chair of the Health Research Authority in 2012.
-He was replaced by Professor Sir Terence Stephenson on 1 September 2019.
+Professor Montgomery has chaired many national and international bodies.
+He was chair of the Human Genetics Commission from 2009 until 2012.
+He was chair of the Nuffield Council on Bioethics, the leading UK bioethics committee, from 2012 to 2017.
+He was also Chair of the Health Research Authority from 2012 until September 2019.

-In March 2017 he became a member of the European Group on Ethics (EGE), which is the leading European bioethics committee He is a regular contributor to items in the media, including the BBC and broadsheet newspapers, and has given evidence to the UK Parliament.
+In March 2017, he became a member of the European Group on Ethics (EGE), which is the leading European bioethics. committee He is a regular contributor to items in the media, including the BBC and broadsheet newspapers, and has given evidence to the UK Parliament.

-In December 2018, he was appointed Chair of the Oxford University Hospitals NHS Foundation Trust.
+Since 1 April 2019, he has been Chair of the Oxford University Hospitals NHS Foundation Trust.

 He was appointed a Knight Bachelor in the 2019 New Year Honours for services to Bioethics and to Healthcare Law.